Pop Goes the Weasel: Origin

 In 1856, a letter to The Morning Post read, "For many months, everybody has been bored to death with the eternal grinding of this ditty on street."
 Since at least the late 19th century, the nursery rhyme was used with a British children's game similar to musical chairs.
 The players sing the first verse while dancing around rings.
 There is always one ring less than the number of players.
 When the "pop goes the weasel" line is reached, the players rush to secure a ring.
 The player that fails to secure a ring is eliminated as a "weasel".
 There are succeeding rounds until the winner secures the last ring.

 In America, the tune became a standard in minstrel shows, featuring additional verses that frequently covered politics.
 Charley Twigg published his minstrel show arrangement in 1855 with the refrain "Pop goes de weasel.".

+Eugène Coulon

+On 24 December 1852, the Gloucester Journal newspaper reported that "A new dance has been introduced by a Frenchman—it is called "Pop goes the Weasel", and from the title should be a comical affair".
+That Frenchman was probably either Eugène Coulon or Louis-Antoine Jullien, as four days later in The Times, London, music publishers Jullien & Co. advertised "Pop goes the Weasel: the new dance recently introduced ...is now published with the original music and a full explanation of the figures, by Mons.
+E. Coulon."
+In a later advertisement George Thompson is named as the arranger of the music.

+Adding support to Coulon's role is an advertisement from a dance teacher, Madame Catarina St. Louin, offering lessons in the "latest and most fashionable dances, including "Pop goes the Weasel","La Tempéte", and "Coulon's Quadrille", by permission of M. Eugène Coulon, as lately introduced by him at Her Majesty's and the Nobility's Balls".